 On a diagram or in the Browser window, select an element, then use any of the methods outlined here to display the 'Select Element' dialog.
 Use the 'Select Element' dialog to locate and select the required cross reference element or elements.
-For each cross reference you can also use context menu options to delete the entry in the list, or to open the 'Comment' field so that you can add or edit comment text.
+For each cross reference added through the 'Select Element' dialog, you can also use context menu options to delete the entry in the list, or to open the 'Comment' field so that you can add or edit comment text.
+Those options are grayed out for cross references added through the diagram.

-For each element in the 'Context References' list, wherever the name of that element appears in the structured specification, the name is highlighted and underlined; press the Ctrl key and click twice on the highlighted name to view the element 'Properties' dialog.
+For each element in the 'Context References' list, wherever the name of that element appears in the structured specification, the name is highlighted and underlined; press the Ctrl key and click twice on the highlighted name to view the 'Properties' dialog for that element.